 Individual notes under a certain balance attract fewer institutional buyers.
 Pooling multiple notes into a single portfolio offering expands your buyer universe and supports competitive pricing.

-• Institutional buyers underwrite pools differently than individual notes, often applying portfolio-level yield requirements
+- Institutional buyers underwrite pools differently than individual notes, applying portfolio-level yield requirements

-• MBA SOSF 2024 data benchmarks performing loan servicing cost at $176/loan/year versus $1,573/loan/year for non-performing—pool buyers price non-performing concentration heavily
+- MBA SOSF 2024 data shows non-performing loan servicing runs roughly nine times more expensive than performing—pool buyers price non-performing concentration heavily

 Verdict: Unlocks institutional demand for smaller note holders.
 Requires consistent professional servicing across the entire pool—not just the lead note.